Infant Audiologic Assessment

 * An otologic evaluation is also part of the assessment process but it may occur at a different facility and time.

 The Audiologist should discuss the results with the family and report the audiologic assessment results to the infant's Primary Health Care Provider and the Nebraska Early Hearing Detection and Intervention Program.
-If a permanent hearing loss is identified, families should be given the Nebraska Early Hearing Detection and Intervention Program's Parent Resource Guide.
+If a permanent deafness is identified, families should be given the Nebraska Early Hearing Detection and Intervention Program's Parent Resource Guide.

 Pediatric Audiology Clinics